 • The majority of cryoglobulins are mixed antigen-antibody complexes that occur in autoimmune or infectious disorders, especially hepatitis C virus infection.

 • Cryoglobulinemic neuropathy is one of the most common forms of vasculitic neuropathy.

-• Sensory neuropathy is the commonest form of neuropathy in mixed cryoglobulinemia; however, a clinical presentation such as sensory motor neuropathy and mononeuritis multiplex is not uncommon.
+• Sensory neuropathy is the commonest form of neuropathy in mixed cryoglobulinemia; however, sensory motor neuropathy and mononeuritis multiplex are not uncommon.

-The first description of cryoglobulinemic neuropathy was by Garcin and colleagues in 1957 (33).
-They described a 43-year-old patient who, over a period of months, developed mononeuritis multiplex, which was associated with purpura of the lower limbs and increased neuropathic symptoms in cold temperature.
-In 1962, Lospalluto and colleagues showed that cryoglobulins contain more than 1 immunoglobulin and that there may be rheumatoid factor activity within the cryoprecipitate (49).
+The first description of cryoglobulinemic neuropathy was by Garcin and colleagues in 1957 (35).
+They described a 43-year-old patient who, over a period of months, developed mononeuritis multiplex, which was associated with purpura of the lower limbs and increased neuropathic symptoms in cold temperatures.
+In 1962, Lospalluto and colleagues showed that cryoglobulins contain more than one immunoglobulin and that there may be rheumatoid factor activity within the cryoprecipitate (50).
 Since the report of Brouet and colleagues, cryoglobulinemia has been classified into three types (16):

-• Type I. The cryoprecipitate only consists of a monoclonal component (commonly IgM or IgG, less often IgA or free immunoglobulin light chains) in the setting of a B cell lymphoproliferative disease.
+• Type I. The cryoprecipitate only consists of a monoclonal component (commonly IgM or IgG, less often IgA or free immunoglobulin light chains), usually in the setting of a B cell lymphoproliferative disease.

 • Type II.
 The cryoprecipitate consists of a mixture of monoclonal IgM with rheumatoid factor activity and polyclonal IgG in the setting of hepatitis C infection (most common cause for type II cryoglobulinemia), a lymphoproliferative disorder, or an autoimmune disease.